Braces in Denton & Krum, TX - What You Need to Know

 Clear appliances (such as Invisalign®) use a series of invisible, removable, and comfortable aligners to straighten your teeth.
 And, no one can tell you are wearing those aligners because they are invisible!
 Not only are the aligners invisible, they are removable, so you can eat and drink what you want while in treatment, plus brushing and flossing are less of a hassle.
 The aligners are comfortable and have no metal to cause mouth abrasions during treatment.

 Elastics (rubber bands)

-Wearing elastics (or rubber bands) improves the fit of your upper and lower teeth.
-Wear rubber bands as instructed and remember that the rubber bands work far more efficiently if they’re worn as prescribed.
+Wearing elastics (or rubber bands) with your braces improves the fit of your upper and lower teeth.
+Wear your rubber bands as instructed – remember that the rubber bands work far more efficiently if they’re worn as prescribed.

 The palatal expander “expands” (or widens) your upper jaw by putting gentle pressure on your upper molars each time an adjustment is made.
 Your orthodontist will instruct you about when and how to adjust your expander.
 When you achieve the desired expansion, you will wear the appliance for several months to solidify the expansion and to prevent regression.